frudman/strip-javascript-comments/README.md

 ## Caveat

-While my implementation does NOT cover the last 2 "path-cases," it WILL GENERATE A SYNTAX ERROR in the resulting code.
-This error can be caught and the suggested workaround used (if it wasn't an error in the first place).
+While my implementation does NOT cover the last 2 "patho-cases," (#4 & #5) it WILL GENERATE A SYNTAX ERROR in the resulting code.
+This error can be caught and the suggested workarounds used (if it wasn't an error in the first place).

-For me, this compromise was adequate for the use cases of the app.
+For me, this compromise is adequate for the use cases of the app I'm working on.
 Your requirements may differ.